-Section 15(2) of the FPMS states that 'accountable officers and statutory bodies must have regard to the Financial Accountability Handbook published by the treasury department'.
+Section 11(2) of the FPMS requires that accountable officers and statutory bodies must have regard to the FAH in establishing, maintaining, and reviewing a resource management system.
 This means that agencies must comply with the FAH processes when they are applicable to the agency's circumstances.

-The FAH consists of six volumes with each volume being comprised of a number of information sheets.
-Each volume addresses a separate area of financial accountability.
+The FAH consists of 6 volumes, with each volume being comprised of a number of information sheets.
+Each volume addresses a separate area of financial accountability:

-Volume 1 discusses the principles underlying the Act and its subordinate legislation, its general purpose and scope, the framework within which it has been developed and its application to the various forms of government entities.

-Volume 2 discusses the application of fundamental governance requirements, including the implementation and review of systems of internal controls, agency management, internal and external audit and risk management.

-Volume 3 provides guidance to agencies on the fundamental elements supporting the design and implementation of internal control systems.

-Volume 4 discusses the range of monitoring and assessment processes, tools and reports that should be employed in assessing an agency's performance in the delivery of its services, the effectiveness of outsourcing arrangements, machinery-of-Government changes and consideration of internal/external audit findings.

-Volume 5 details reporting obligations under the Act and its subordinate legislation, the roles of internal and external audit functions in the reporting process and guidance on the development and production of effective management reports for use by agency management.

-Volume 6 aims to achieve a whole-of-Government approach to grant program development and administration while maintaining some flexibility to suit an individual agency's specific grant program requirements.
+- Volume 1 discusses the principles underlying the FA Act and the FPMS, its general purpose and scope, the framework within which it has been developed, and its application to the various forms of government entities. - Volume 2 discusses the application of fundamental governance requirements, including the implementation and review of systems of internal controls, agency management, internal and external audit, and risk management. - Volume 3 provides guidance to agencies on the fundamental elements supporting the design and implementation of internal control systems. - Volume 4 discusses the range of monitoring and assessment processes, tools, and reports that should be employed in assessing an agency's performance in the delivery of its services, the effectiveness of outsourcing arrangements, machinery of government changes, and consideration of internal/external audit findings. - Volume 5 details reporting obligations under the Act and its subordinate legislation, the roles of internal and external audit functions in the reporting process, and guidance on the development and production of effective management reports for use by agency management. - Volume 6 aims to achieve a whole-of-government approach to grant program development and administration while maintaining some flexibility to suit an individual agency's specific grant program requirements.